anhht83/todo_list/backend/README.md

 # Run command to migrate/seed database
 yarn sequelize db:migrate
 ```
-**NOTE**: Sequelize support multiple RMDBs.
-You'll also have to manually install the driver for your database of choice:
+**NOTE**: Sequelize supports multiple RMDBs.
+You'll also have to install the driver for your database of choice manually:
 ```bash
 # One of the following:
 $ yarn add --save pg pg-hstore # Postgres